mrobson/fuse-cxf-jpa-xa/README.md

 Build and Deploy
 -------------------------------

-1 clone this project
+1. clone this project

 	git clone https://github.com/mrobson/fuse-cxf-jpa-xa.git

-2 change to project directory
+2. change to project directory

 	cd fuse-cxf-jpa-xa

-3 update your username and password
+3. update your username and password

 	vi xa-datasource/src/main/resources/OSGI-INF/blueprint/datasource.xml
 	<cm:property name="datasource.username" value="username" />
 	<cm:property name="datasource.password" value="password" />

-4 build
+4. build

 	mvn clean install

-5 start JBoss Fuse 6.1
+5. start JBoss Fuse 6.1

 	./fuse or ./start

-6 start Oracle database
+6. start Oracle database (refer to vendor documentation if you need to do this, for testing I recommend using Oracle XE)

-7 deploy Oracle JDBC driver
+7. deploy Oracle JDBC driver

 Download the latest driver from Oracle and install it to your local maven repository (account required):